On the benefits of self-taught learning for brain decoding: Material Methods

 \subsubsection{Heterogeneous dataset (multiple studies)}

 To study the benefits of self-taught learning on a heterogeneous dataset (i.e.\ from multiple studies), we used BrainPedia.
 For these experiments, we focused on the classification of mental concepts (as available in NeuroVault metadata).
 Fig.~\ref{fig:fig3}(b) illustrates the process used to split this dataset.
 To perform the split while maintaining the heterogeneity in each fold, we randomly sampled 50\% of the subjects of each study to form the `validation' and `test' datasets of BrainPedia (see Fig~\ref{fig:fig3} b.).
-Then, each dataset, each study was split into 5-folds and the n-th folds of the different studies were combined to form the n-th fold of the dataset.
+Then, each dataset, each study was split into 5-folds and the n-th folds of the different studies were combined to form the n-th fold of the dataset. {Validation and test datasets included N=428 subjects and were respectively composed of 3179 and 3269 statistic maps.}

 We also studied the impact of sample size in the presence of heterogeneity by extracting smaller datasets.
 Among the 29 studies of the BrainPedia dataset, we only kept those which were composed of more than 20 subjects.
 In these remaining studies, already split into 5 folds in BrainPedia validation and test subdatasets, 2 subjects were randomly drawn per fold per study per subdataset to obtain 10 subjects per study per subdataset.
 Like above, the n-th folds of the different studies were combined to form the n-th fold of each subdataset of the `Small BrainPedia' dataset.
-In the end, this smaller dataset was composed of 1,844 maps, divided in 30 classes, from 11 studies and 220 subjects.
+In the end, this smaller dataset was composed of 1,844 maps, divided in 30 classes, from 11 studies and 220 subjects. {This dataset was also split into test and validation subsets with 50\% of the subjects in each (N=110).
+The test and validation subsets were thus composed respectively of 917 and 927 maps.}